 If you think you have plantar fasciitis

-If you’re experiencing pain in your heel(s) which you think might be due to plantar fasciitis, make an appointment to come see me at one of my Westchester Health offices.
+If you’re experiencing pain in your heel(s) which you think might be due to plantar fasciitis, or you have any concerns about your feet, please call (914) 232-1919 to make an appointment to come see me at one of my Westchester Health offices.
 I’ll examine your heels, ankles and feet, evaluate your condition, and together with you, determine the best course of treatment to alleviate and hopefully, eliminate your pain.
+Whenever, wherever you need us, we’re here for you.